Wet and windy weather warning for drivers as UK braces for Storm Gerrit

 Met Office meteorologist Simon Partridge said the storm was named as a warning to people coming home from the Christmas holidays.

-Drivers have been warned of potentially hazardous conditions on their way home from the Christmas holidays as the UK braces for Storm Gerrit.
+Travellers have been warned of delays and potentially hazardous conditions on their way home from the Christmas holidays as the UK braces for Storm Gerrit.

 The storm will bring strong winds and heavy rain to many parts of the UK on Wednesday, with wintry hazards also likely, forecasters warned.